Healthcare Insurance and Medicare in Australia for PR Holders and Immigrants

 • Norway

-Residents of these countries get some medical privileges while visiting Australia and so do Australians when they visit these countries.
+Residents of these countries are entitled to certain medical privileges when visiting Australia, and similarly, Australians are entitled to these privileges when visiting these countries.

-A visitor to Australia can get a Medicare card but the process is not upfront.
-The foreigner visitor will need to go through the following process:
+A visitor to Australia can get a Medicare card, but the process is not upfront.
+The foreign visitor will need to go through the following process:

-• Consult a doctor and get a checkup done.
-The visitor will need to carry his passport depending upon which country they are from while consulting the doctor.
+• Consult a doctor and undergo a checkup.
+The visitor will need to carry their passport, depending on which country they are from, while consulting the doctor.

-• If the doctor bulks bills, the visitor will not have to pay the bills but if the doctor does not bulk bill, the visitor will need to pay the bill in full.
+• If the doctor bulk-bills, the visitor will not have to pay the bill; however, if the doctor does not bulk-bill, the visitor will need to pay the bill in full.

-• After paying for the treatment, the visitor will take the receipt to Medicare office where his payment will be refunded.
-The visitor will also be allotted with a Medicare number.
+• After paying for the treatment, the visitor will take the receipt to the Medicare office, where his payment will be refunded.
+The visitor will also be allotted a Medicare number.

 Private Health Insurance for Visitors

-If you are staying for a long time in Australia, a travel insurance will not be much beneficial.
-You may want to consider Overseas Visitors Health Cover (OVHC), which will cover your health, needs while your stay in Australia.
+If you plan to stay in Australia for an extended period, travel insurance may not be particularly beneficial.
+You may want to consider Overseas Visitors Health Cover (OVHC), which will cover your health needs while you stay in Australia.
 Many health insurance companies in Australia specifically provide private health insurance coverage to such visitors.

-A business visa holder (Subclass 457) which is basically a long stay Visa is not eligible for Medicare benefits.
+A business visa holder (Subclass 457), which is a long-stay Visa, is not eligible for Medicare benefits.

 If you are a 457 visa holder and any private health insurer provides insurance to you, you should make sure to collect the letter of verification and show it to DIAC while claiming the insurance.